anaraven/best-practices/slides/best-practices.md

 We misremember a lot

+**Solution:** Use a journal

+## We are bad at estimating projects' complexity
+We think that we can finish a project in less time that it will really take

+**Solution:** Write in your journal how much time you worked every day.
+Reflect on how did you use your time

 ## We think that everybody knows what we know, so they do not need explanations
 > "I understand it, so everybody understands it"

+This is the _curse of knowledge_

+It is **the main reason** why our text is hard to read

+**Solution:** still trying to figure out.
+Practice.

+## We think that everything we do is easy
+> "I'm not really that good, and one day they will realize I don't know anything"

 We learn a little every day, so it never feels hard